lanceman2/Quickstream_dev/README.md

   Most module loading systems do not consider this case, but with simple filters there is a good chance you may want to load a filter more than once, with the same filter plugin in different positions in the stream.
-  As a result of considering this case, the filter module writer may choose to dynamically create objects, or make them statically.
+  As a result of considering this case, we have the added feature that the filter module writer may choose to dynamically create objects, or make them statically.
 In either case the data in the modules stays accessible only in that module.
 Modules that wish to share variables with other modules may do so by using other non-filter DSOs (dynamic shared objects), basically any other library than the filter DSO.
 - quickstream is not OOP (object oriented programming).
 We only make objects when it is necessary.
-OOP can lead to more complexity which we want to avoid.
+Excessive OOP can lead to more complexity and bloat, which we want to avoid.
 - Don't put stuff in quickstream that does not belong in quickstream.
 You can always build higher level APIs on top of quickstream.
 - If you don't like quickstream don't use it.

 ## Driving concerns and todo list